leoniemclaughlin7/Vincent-Van-Gogh/README.md

 # Vincent Van Gogh

 This website was developed for people who want to find out more about Vincent Van Gogh and people who admire and appreciate his work.
 Users of this website can find information about Vincent Van Gogh's life in the about section, an artist timeline details significant events in Vincent Van Gogh's life and a video is available which contains more details about the artist and his life.
-In the gallery, users can browse some of the paintings by Vincent Van Gogh and users may opt in to sign up to a newletter to have more information sent to them about the artist Vincent Van Gogh.
-This website was designed to be a hub for a community of people who have a shared intrest in Vincent Van Gogh.
+In the gallery, users can browse some of the paintings by Vincent Van Gogh and users may opt in to sign up to a newsletter to have more information sent to them about the artist Vincent Van Gogh.
+This website was designed to be a hub for a community of people who have a shared interest in Vincent Van Gogh.

 A live version of the project can be accessed here: [Vincent Van Gogh](https://leoniemclaughlin7.github.io/Vincent-Van-Gogh/)